GreenFlag31/carousel-library/README.md

 # Performance

-Emphasis has been placed on performance, adopting ChangeDetectionStrategy.OnPush and utilizing translate3d instead of translateX.
+Emphasis has been placed on performance, adopting `ChangeDetectionStrategy.OnPush` and utilizing `translate3d` instead of `translateX`.
 This choice aims to enable hardware acceleration in specific scenarios, which can contribute to a smoother and more efficient user experience.
-Bu default, if infinite mode is enabled, a function will prevent infinite DOM growth by removing invisible cards.
+By default, if infinite mode is enabled, a function will prevent infinite DOM growth by removing invisible cards.

 # Report a Bug